Sergio00166/webFILE/README.md

 # Web Server with custom video and audio player #

+THIS BRANCH IS AN EXPERIMENTAL VERSION FOR USER BASED ACLs WITH ITS OWN MANAGER AND SCRIPTING LANGUAGE FOR MANAGING ITS ACL

 The video player supports subtittles and changing the audio track